Do Go On - 443 - The Theft of The Scream

 I'm so hungry.

-Never shop when you're hungry and never order lunch while hungry.
+Never shop, we're hungry and never order lunch while hungry.

 And we've done that.